 - You can color-code your notes to mark their importance and to mark complete to-do lists.

-- You can add checkboxes to Google Keep note so that you can use it as a checklist (A To-Do List in most cases).
-I love this feature as I can create my schedule away from the computer anytime – especially just before sleeping.
-I am sure most of you too get ideas when trying to sleep at night.
+- You can add checkboxes to Google Keep notes as a checklist (A To-Do List in most cases).
+I love this feature as I can create my schedule away from the computer anytime, especially before sleeping.
+I am sure most of you, too, get ideas when trying to sleep at night.

-- You can also take snaps and add to the notes.
+- You can also take snaps and add them to the notes.